hillaryychan/COMP3311/07_Relational-Design-Theory.md

     K = any candidate key for R
     Res = Res ∪ K
 }

+English equivalent:
+create a schema for each fd
+if the key does not exist in any of the schema, make it a schema
 ```

 The critical step is producing minimal cover Fc for F